kljensen/ctbiomed/README.md

 	articles/19184836.xml: <Affiliation>Department of Pathobiology, University of Connecticut articles/19649874.xml: <Affiliation>Pfizer Inc, Eastern Point Road, Groton, CT 06340, USA articles/19649897.xml: <Affiliation>Chemical Research and Development, Pfizer Inc, Groton

+## Results

+You can download a [.csv file that shows the research output by zipcode and year](http://files.kyle-jensen.com.s3.amazonaws.com/shared/ct-pubs-by-zipcode-year.csv).
+Yale's 06520 is consistently the top source of biomedical publications in CT.

 ## Todo